BeardOverflow/msi-ec/docs/device_support_guide.md

 MSI creator center / MSI center / MSI center pro (the correct app can be found on the support page for your laptop).

-4. If you fail at step 3, then you most likely need another app. usually its AMD Adrenalin software / GeForce Experience (nvidia)/ or intel equivalent.
+4. If you fail at step 3, then you most likely need another app to be installed before attempting to install the MSI app. usually its AMD Adrenalin software / GeForce Experience (nvidia)/ or intel equivalent.